matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Efficiency, Manageability, Flexibility.

 42) REST key abstraction?
-Answer: A resource has an URI.
+Answer: A resource has URI.
 A resource can have different representations: XML, JSON, HTML.

 43) What are Rest API Resources - Best practices?
+Answer:
-Answer: a) Naming resources using nouns. b) Making a distinction between collection resources and simple resources.
+a) Naming resources using nouns.
+b) Making a distinction between collection resources and simple resources.
-c) Giving the resources clear and meaningful names. d) The resource identifiers should be unique and URL friendly.
+c) Giving the resources clear and meaningful names.
+d) The resource identifiers should be unique and URL friendly.

 44) What are Rest API Important Concepts?
+Answer:
+a) HATEOAS.
-Answer: a) HATEOAS. b) Statelessness: Scalability and High Availability. c) Cacheability: Performance.d) Named Resource:
+b) Statelessness: Scalability and High Availability.
+c) Cache-ability: Performance.
-Simple Resource, Collection Resource.
+d) Named Resource: Simple Resource, Collection Resource.

 45) What are Replication and Sharding?
 Answer: Replication and sharding are techniques used in DB systems, allow scaling and increase of performance.